gus-hub-tech/containerized-sports-api/README.md

 ---

 ## **Prerequisites**
-- **Sports API Key**: Sign up for a free account and subscription & obtain your API Key at serpapi.com
+- **Sports API Key**: Sign up for a free account at [serpapi.com](https://serpapi.com) and obtain your API key
-- **AWS Account**: Create an AWS Account & have basic understanding of ECS, API Gateway, Docker & Python
+- **AWS Account**: Create an AWS account with basic understanding of ECS, API Gateway, Docker & Python
+- **AWS CLI**: Configured with appropriate permissions for ECS, ECR, and API Gateway
+- **Docker**: Installed and running on your local machine

 ### **AWS CLI Installation and Configuration**
 Install AWS CLI to programmatically interact with AWS services: